Cascade Park

 Yes, Lincoln Region Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Lincoln Region Swimming Holes is a varies (see below) on Varies (see below) located in NH, near LINCOLN.
+Lincoln Region Swimming Holes is a varies (see below) on Varies (See Below) located in New Hampshire, near Lincoln.
 Guide to natural swimming holes near Lincoln, NH, including Crystal Cascade and Georgiana Falls.
 Find directions, safety tips, and seasonal info.

 Hancock campground in White Mtn.
 National Forest is nearby.